 The puree is thick and dense, cooked just with a little celery and onion and seasoned with extra virgin olive oil (new oil even better) and freshly ground black pepper.
 The beets are simply Blanch.
 Is’ a dish easy to prepare.
 I served this cream of dried beans and beets in glass jars, a nice way to present a simple, traditional recipe, but when I eat at home cut the beets into small pieces and, instead of Blanch, the bake directly in the cream of Fava beans for five minutes.
 Is’ good food, healthy, cheap and decidedly ' comfortable '.
 I used to eat even from small, because the Fava Beans cream is sweet and creamy: I wonder if he'd even your children.
 And take a look also to all my RECIPES WITH BEANS, Fresh and dried.
 Have a good day!

-Rinse thoroughly and dry beans repeatedly under running water.
+Rinse dry beans thoroughly and repeatedly under running water.
 Clean the celery eliminating the filaments and cut into small pieces.
 Chopping onions.
 Put in a large saucepan dried beans, chopped onion, celery and two tablespoons of extra virgin olive oil.
-Cover with plenty of water (the beans absorb a lot and you'll probably have to add a little’ via via).
+Cover with plenty of water (the beans absorb a lot of it and you will probably have to add a little bit gradually).
 Unsalted, because otherwise the beans harden in baking.

 Bring to a boil, lower the heat, cover and cook until the beans will not begin to unravel in a cream.
 Stir often while cooking, because i legumes tend to stick to the bottom of the pot, and add sometimes lukewarm water if the beans aren't cooked yet seem.